From death threats to corporate backlash, Russian NHL players ‘in a very difficult spot’

 “My clients have been receiving death threats,” agent Daniel Milstein, who represents more than two dozen Russian players, said Tuesday in a phone conversation.
 “My clients’ babies on Instagram have been called Nazis.
 My clients on the streets in different towns, on the road or at home, have been told to get the f out of the country and go back to Russia.
 And this is all in the last six days.”

 Milstein has felt a distinct emotional toll.
 He is a Ukrainian Jew who fled Kyiv for the United States in December 1991, during the final days of the Soviet Union’s existence.
 He immigrated, he said, with one suitcase and 17 cents to his name.
-As his heart breaks for Ukraine, he is also speaking up for Russians who may lack the wherewithal to speak out for themselves.
+As his heart breaks for Ukraine, he is also speaking up for Russians who may lack the wherewithal to speak out for themselves.“

 “Most of them are in a tough spot, because they can’t publicly speak,” Milstein said.
 “Some of them are concerned for the well-being of their family members who are still at home.
 And so I can tell you one thing: Nobody wants war.
 With that said, they’re in a very difficult spot.
 One of the guys who said ‘no war’ publicly, his family was one of the families that has gotten ill wishes and death threats, too.
 Even he got it.”

-Milstein said the NHL has been “phenomenal” in arranging extra security for Russian players.
-In a statement last week, the league condemned Russia’s attack on Ukraine and announced it had suspended all business relationships in Russia and shut down its Russian-language media outlets.
+In a statement last week, the NHL condemned Russia’s attack on Ukraine and announced it had suspended all business relationships in Russia and shut down its Russian-language media outlets.
 It also acknowledged the challenge Russian players face.

 “We also remain concerned about the well-being of the players from Russia, who play in the NHL on behalf of their NHL Clubs, and not on behalf of Russia,” the statement read.
 “We understand they and their families are being placed in an extremely difficult position.”